Little-known animated films with great artistic value and deep messages to discover

 Independent and European animation

-Psychonauts and Spanish Animation
+Psychonauts and Spanish animation

-Psychonauts, the forgotten children is a clear example of how Spanish animation can address dark themes such as childhood trauma in a post-apocalyptic context.
+Psychonauts, the Forgotten Children is a clear example of how Spanish animation can address dark themes such as childhood trauma in a post-apocalyptic context.

 Other original and unique productions

-Importance and exploration of undervalued cinema
+Importance and exploration of underrated cinema

 Artistic value and sensitivity in these films